gauravkumar1608/PowerBI_Astronaut/README.md

 2. Moon landing with Apollo 11 in 1969 by Neil Armstrong and Buzz Aldrin.
 3. First Chinese manned mission with Shenzhou 5 in 2005 by Yang Liwei.

 The visualisation should be in one Power BI report page but could have as many visual as needed.
-It will be print out as ‘A2’ size poster for the exhibition so considered that when creating the visualisation.
+The problem statement requires to consider the aim that visualisaiton will be printed on a ‘A2’ size poster for the exhibition.